Magnesium in Neurologist Practice

 Each patient, who based on electromyographic studies, found the presence of symptoms of hyperactivity neuromuscular should have made detailed morphological and biochemical studies, allowing identification of the type of pathology.
 In patients with latent tetany typical laboratory abnormalities may concern only the magnesium level in serum and/or erythrocytes (lowered), and blood gas (respiratory alkalosis).
 All other biochemical variations, particularly on the calcium-phosphate testify to the presence of overt tetany.
 Diagnosis of tetany is always worth complemented by a number of additional tests: electrocardiogram, electroencephalogram, echocardiogram.

 Treatment of latent tetany mostly consist of magnesium supplementation and proper psychological therapy with daily requirement for magnesium for adults of 5 mg / kg body weight.
 It is advantageous to use preparations associating magnesium with vitamin B6, acting as a cofactor.
-Including therapy for a patient with spasmofilia, it should be not forget to maintain the normal levels of vitamin D3, which is the guarantor of magnesium going to the tissues.
+Including therapy for a patient with spasmofilia, it should be not forget to maintain the normal levels of vitamin D3, which is the guarantor of Mg going to the tissues.
 Choosing magnesium preparations, one should pay attention to the type of magnesium salt and the ability of its absorption by the body.
 Top absorbed are: citrate, lactate and chelates.
 Type of formulation and the dose should be adjusted individually to the requirements of the patient.
 However, one should know that magnesium preparations given to the patient in the correct doses can cause a laxative effect, which is usually disappear after a few days of use.
-If the effect is prolonged, there is a need to change the formulation of magnesium to another one.
+If the effect is prolonged, there is a need to change the formulation of Mg to another one.
 Over time, knowledge about treatment of latent tetany is expanding.
 Used until recently very keen beznzodiazepin class of drugs appear to be effective only as an emergency intervention procedure in a fit of panic.
 More and more often we reach for SSRIs very safe and selective such as escitalopram and sertraline.
 Treatment of latent tetany is so complex treatment.
 It should always be carried out by a doctor who has experience in this field.
 Remember that although magnesium preparations are so popular and necessary, in some states they may be dangerous for the patient (mistenia gravis, atrioventricular block, extreme renal failure).

-Injections of preparations of magnesium are very rarely used in spazmofilia and they are applied only to advanced hypomagnesemia.
+Injections of preparations of Mg are very rarely used in spazmofilia and they are applied only to advanced hypomagnesemia.
 Infusions of magnesium sulfate is always used in the dilution and always under the supervision of a physician.

 Some authors claim that in patients with excessive hyperventilation a practice of proper breathing is required beyond drug therapy.